The Class Actions Law Review: Belgium

 However, financial benefits that indirectly result from class actions have increased the attractiveness of initiating such actions for one group representative (Test Achats) already.

-As indicated, eight out of the nine class actions undertaken so far have been initiated by Test Achats, the main Belgian consumer protection organisation.
+As indicated, nine out of the 10 class actions undertaken so far have been initiated by Test Achats, the main Belgian consumer protection organisation.
 Although class actions cannot be initiated for profit and the class actions initiated by Test Achats can be joined by consumers without payment, it appears that class actions have become an important source of income for the organisation.
 Both by launching actions for collective redress and through activities relating to collective purchase of products and services, the organisation has reached 2.4 million consumers in recent years, which has resulted in 60,000 new paid member subscriptions and in an increased use of its service platform.

 Therefore, despite the lack of a funding regime, indirect financial benefits resulting from class actions can raise the attractiveness of class actions and can financially enable group representatives to initiate subsequent class actions.